[?] Subscribe To The Bookkeeping Blog

 NEXT YEAR you adjust your undepreciated capital cost (UCC) by the $77 of ITCs claimed.

-Reference: CRA publication RC4022 General Information for GST/HST Registrants > Claiming ITC for capital property > Sale of capital personal property - see the excellent chart for the rules on claiming ITCs.
+Reference: CRA publication RC4022 General Information for GST/HST Registrants > Claiming ITC for capital property (page 20)> Capital personal property (page 20) - see the excellent chart for the rules on claiming ITCs titled "ITCs for acquisition of capital personal property" on page 23.

-If you use your personal vehicle more than 50% for business use, then you can claim the full input tax credit on your GST return, to a maximum of $1,500 if your vehicle is classified as a passenger vehicle.
+However, section 199(2) of the Excise Tax Act says if your corporate vehicle (the vehicle is registered in the corporation's name not your personal name) has more than 50%* for business use, then the corporation can claim the full input tax credit on your GST return, to a maximum of $1,500 if your vehicle is classified as a passenger vehicle.

-You are not eligible for any input tax credits relating to your personal vehicle if your auto log shows your business use to be 50% or less.
+The corporation is not eligible for any input tax credits relating to the company vehicle if your auto log shows your business use to be 50% or less.

 How Should the Company Reimburse You for Personal Vehicle Expenses When You are Incorporated?